-UPDATE 1-Vitol and Mozambique's state oil firm form trading joint venture
+UPDATE 2-Vitol and Mozambique's state oil firm form trading joint venture

 One, now owned by Total following the takeover of ex-operator Anadarko by Occidental Petroleum, has taken a final investment decision.
 The other, led by Exxon Mobil Corp , is expected to do so later this year.

+ENH has stakes in two development areas.
+It has a 15% stake in Area 1, Total’s project, and a 10% stake in Area 4 led by Exxon Mobil.

+Only Area 4 still has physical LNG cargoes to market.
+However, it is unclear what ENH will be allocated.

 Vitol traded 7.8 million tonnes of LNG last year and 7.4 million barrels per day of crude, making it the largest independent oil trader.
-(Reporting by Julia Payne; Editing by Louise Heavens and Mark Potter)
+(Reporting by Julia Payne, additional reporting by Sabina Zawadzki; Editing by Louise Heavens and Mark Potter)